jez500/chorus/readme.md

 ## Supported xbmc addons
 - Soundcloud

+## Issues, Bugs and Suggestions
+Post them here https://github.com/jez500/chorus/issues - mention what version you are using

 ## Under the hood
-Chorus uses the following libraries, creds to all authors:
+Chorus uses the following open source libraries, creds to all authors:

 - jQuery
 - backbone